Why Johnny Adopts Identity-Based Software Signing: A Usability Case Study of Sigstore: Methodology

-\myparagraph{Codebook Revision} Following the reliability assessment of our codebook, and given the substantive agreement recorded, one of the analysts proceeded to code the remaining transcripts in two batches of six transcripts per round.
-In the first batch, six new code categories were introduced, which were subsequently reviewed by the other analyst. \JD{Is this discussion correct?
-My understanding is that we have just two analysts this time around and that we did a fresh analysis of the Section D data from the interviews?} \KC{We built on what we did for usenix.
-I added a segment describing our use of the cresswell to frame our study} The same analytical process was applied to the final six transcripts, leading to the addition of four new code categories, which were subsequently reviewed by the other analyst.
+\paragraph{Codebook Revision.} Following the reliability assessment of our codebook and given the substantive agreement recorded, the main analyst proceeded to code the remaining transcripts in two batches of six and five transcripts per round, respectively.
+The lead analysts revisited earlier coded transcripts throughout.
+In the first batch, six new code categories were introduced, which were subsequently reviewed by the other analyst.
+The same analytical process was applied to the final five transcripts, leading to the addition of four new code categories, which were subsequently reviewed by the other analyst.
 Notably, of the 10 codes added during this phase of codebook refinement, only three provided new insights into the data.
 By mutual agreement between both analysts, these were categorized as minor codes.

-\JD{The saturation curve in appendix looks like copied from USENIX, it should only be focused on the Section D codes?} \KC{Will update later} To ensure our sample size and analysis was adequate, we calculated code saturation for each category in our codebook.
-Following the recommendations and methods of Guest \etal~\cite{guest2006many} and Maxam \& Davis~\cite{maxam2024interview}, we measured the cumulative number of new codes introduced in each interview.
-The results are presented in~\cref{fig: saturation}.
-As shown, saturation was achieved after interview 11 \KC{Put in the new value after calculation}, with no new codes emerging beyond this point.
-Each interview had a median of 15 unique codes (for topic D alone), as illustrated in~\cref{fig: saturation}.
+To assess the adequacy of our sample size and analysis, we calculated code saturation for each category in our codebook.
+Following the recommendations of Guest \etal~\cite{guest2006many}, we measured the cumulative number of new codes introduced in each interview (\cref{fig: saturation}).
+We saw saturation after interview \#12.
+Each interview yielded a median of 15 codes.

-\myparagraph{Thematic Analysis \& Usability Framework Analysis} Next, following the method proposed by Braun \& Clarke \cite{braun_using_2006}, we derived initial themes from our code categories.
-We focused on identifying themes related to the D part of our protocol, as highlighted earlier in~\cref{tab:InterviewProtocolSummary}.
-We then conducted another round of thematic analysis, incorporating the initial themes alongside our formative usability framework (\cref{sec: knowledge_gaps}).
-In this phase, we mapped our initial themes onto the factors defined within our framework.

-\myparagraph{Survey Attempt} In addition to our interviews, we designed and conducted a survey to gather insights from members of the \sig community who might not have had the time for an interview.
-However, our survey received only a few responses, highlighting the challenges of conducting surveys within highly specialized communities \cite{steeh1981trends}.
-We elaborate on our survey results and details in~\cref{sec:appendix-SurveyAttempt}.